by Tim Gilmore, 1/6/2017

 Along Silversmith Creek, south of Atlantic Boulevard, it must have been the late 1990s, south of South Arlington Road, I met an old woman straggling through the Carolina Jasmine.
 Yellow petals floated through the green of the grove, something slightly sour about those very bright blooms.

-Her face shone pale through a sliver of visibility between the long lank falls of hair that covered her cheekbones and temples.
+Her face shone pale through a sliver of visibility between the long lank falls of hair that covered and so softly touched her cheekbones and her temples.

-Along one of the most polluted waterways in North Florida, I walked with her.
-She wore long dark skirts.
-She said she used to braid seaweed into her hair.
+Beside these waters, among the most polluted in North Florida, I walked with her.
+She wore long dark skirts, used to braid seaweed into her hair.
 Years ago, she stole flowers from neighbors’ yards at night, mapping in her mind, with blooms and fragrances, the whole neighborhood.

-In the course of an hour, she told me she was a river witch and a sea hag.
+In the course of an hour, she confessed to being a river witch and a sea hag.
 She asked me if I thought her pretty.
 She told me she’d forgotten to sing for me.

 I told her she was lovely, that I’d love to hear her sing.
 In her time, she said, she’d sung opera and death metal, loved Richard Strauss’s Salome.

-“I hope you won’t cut off my head,” I said, and of course she got the joke.
+“I hope you won’t cut off my head,” I said, and amused myself supposing my joke amused her.

 She said she was born around here, just south of the bronze-tannin’d creek, and seeing my incredulity, explained we were walking through her father’s plantation.
 She bowed her head and wore her hair like a funeral veil.